zatkiller/Chit-Chat/README.md

 7. Accept his / her call and start chatting :smile:

 ### Issues
-Users who are using a VPN may face issues with using this issue.
+Users who are using a VPN may face issues while using this application.
 If your video stream dosen't load, try switching off you VPN!